kexiZeroing/kexiZeroing.github.io/src/posts/pixel-resolution-fps.md

 1. Hardware-accelerated layer compositing is enabled in the browser.
 2. Only compositing CSS properties (`opacity`, `transform: translate / scale / rotate`, etc) are acceleratable.
 3. The element has been given its own compositing layer. (it may be forced by using a "go faster" hack like `transform: translate3d`)

+## Best practice for font units
+- `1px` is equal to whatever the browser is treating as a single pixel (even if it’s not literally a pixel on the hardware screen).
+- `1rem` is always equal to the browser’s font size — or, more accurately the font size of the `html` element. `1em` is the font size of the current element, and `font-size: 1em` is equivalent to `font-size: 100%`.

+When you zoom, everything gets scaled up (or down), and in that scenario, the choice of `px` or `em`/`rem` as your CSS unit doesn’t generally matter.
+It essentially applies a multiple to every unit, including pixels.
+But zoom isn’t the only way users make websites more usable for themselves, changing the default font size in the [browser settings](https://support.google.com/chrome/answer/96810) will redefine the default font size that all relative units will be based on (`rem`, `em`, `%`).

+On the web, the default font size is `16px`.
+Some users never change that default, but many do.
+Remember, `px` values do not scale up or down when the user changes their font size, but `em` and `rem` values do adjust in proportion to font size.
+So asking yourself: “Should this value scale up as the user increases their browser's default font size?”
+If the value should increase with the default font size, use `rem`.
+Otherwise, use `px`.